 Although it might seem somewhat impractical to start reading practice before you learn kanji very well, this approach is firmly grounded in a study technique known as Active Recall, which can be defined as “learning by answering questions.”
 Active Recall is the technique that underlies these Japanese Audio Flashcard Lessons, and it is also the basis of flashcard learning generally.
 In addition, the Pimsleur method and the “Learn in Your Car” method, both described here, are based on Active Recall.

 When you look at a Japanese word and try to read it unassisted, you are essentially asking yourself the question, “How is this word pronounced?”
 This simple question forces your brain to work to recall each character and its pronunciation.
-Since there is no penalty for incorrect answers and since the answers to the questions that you are asking yourself are readily available when you don’t know them, Active Recall is a highly enjoyable way to learn.
+Since there is no penalty for incorrect answers and since the answers to the questions that you are asking yourself are readily available when you don’t know them, Active Recall is an enjoyable way to learn.
 When you are able to answer questions correctly, you will experience considerable satisfaction, and your sense of competence will be enhanced.
 Studies have shown that, in comparison to more passive study methods, Active Recall is highly effective for building strong memories.

 As you read the book, you will find that all of the help that you need to learn how to read Japanese is close at hand.
 If you relax and read the sentences at your own speed, you will be exposed to the same kanji repeatedly in different situations.
 By simply reading and availing yourself of the feedback and the references that the book provides, you will soon learn kanji and be able to read with confidence.